-When people experience, or are exposed to, trauma, their biological and psychological responses can be intense and painful.
-Many people will then move on with their lives with few or no symptoms, but for some, the intensity and pain remain.
+When people experience trauma, their biological and psychological responses can be intense and painful.
+Many people will continue with their lives with few or no symptoms, but for some, the intensity and pain remain.
 It can be difficult to make the decision to seek help since it's common to feel like we should just "get over" the experience.

 There are several well-studied treatment approaches to address the symptoms of PTSD.
 The best treatment plan should include your preferences while also addressing any other co-existing conditions you may have.